 Plagiarism occurs when a person uses someone else's words or ideas without giving them proper credit.
 Reusing work you did for a previous assignment-- even though it is your own-- is also considered plagiarism.
 As a college student, there are consequences for academic misconduct like plagiarism described in the UWM Student Handbook, but there are serious repercussions for plagiarism in the professional realm as well.
 At best, failing to distinguish your ideas from the work of others can ruin your credibility, at worst plagiarism can perpetuate systems of oppression like racism and gender-based bias (Chakravartty, Kuo, Grubbs, and McIlwain, 2018; Maliniak, Powers, and Walter 2013; King, Berstrom, Correll, Jacquet, and West, 2020).

-Read the Twitter thread embedded as a PDF.
-In this series of related posts, Dr. Samantha Ege a professional Musicologist and pianist, shares her experience with having her work plagiarized by a powerful colleague.
+Read the Twitter thread embedded below.
+In this series of related posts, Dr. Samantha Ege, a professional Musicologist and pianist, shares her experience with having her work plagiarized by a powerful colleague.
 A text-only transcript of the Twitter thread is located below the embedded tweet.

 A few years ago King-Dorset asked to use the #FlorencePrice photo I used in my article.
 He wanted it for his book and wanted me to send it and GRANT PERMISSION.
 I said no as I don’t own it.
 I told him who to contact.
 No response.
 Such a red flag 2/10 pic.twitter.com/uXpQxDcwnF— Dr. Samantha Ege (@samantha_ege) January 16, 2020